 The first Directors shall be those persons named in the statement delivered pursuant to sections 9 and 12 of the Companies Act 2006.
-The Guildford Diocese Educational Trust shall appoint no fewer than 1 Director provided that the total number of Directors appointed under this Article would not thereby exceed 25% of the total number of Directors.

-The term of office for any Director (other than the co-opted Directors under Article 58) shall be 4 years, save that this time limit shall not apply to the Executive Principal.
+The term of office for any Director (other than the co-opted Directors under Article 58) shall be 4 years, save that this time limit shall not apply to the Executive Headteacher.
 Subject to remaining eligible to be a particular type of Director, any Director may be re-appointed or re-elected.